lindbrook/packageRank/README.md

 > 1 2020-07-31 cholera        14                  5       180
 ```

-While there were 14 nominal downloads, applying all filters reduced the
+While there were 14 nominal downloads, applying all the filters reduced
-number of downloads to 5, an inflation of 180%.
+the number of downloads to 5, an inflation of 180%.

-Note that the filters are computationally demanding.
-Excluding the time
+Note that these filters are computationally demanding.
+Excluding the
-it takes to download the log file, applying all the filters in the above
+time it takes to download the log file, the filters in the above example
-example takes approximate 75 seconds using parallelized code (currently
+take approximate 75 seconds to run using parallelized code, which is
-only macOS and Unix) on a 3.1 GHz Dual-Core Intel Core i5 processor.
+currently only available on macOS and Unix, on a 3.1 GHz Dual-Core Intel
+Core i5 processor.

 #### limitations